IlMusu/IlMusuEnchantmentsMod/README.md

 This enchantment <b>is not compatible</b> with:
 1. Sharpness Enchantment
+2. Berserker Enchantment

 ## SKEWERING ENCHANTMENT (V)
 The <b><span style="color:purple">Skewering Enchantment</span></b> provides additional damage for the trident both in the case of melee attack and ranged attack.
-Since it is a demonic enchantment, attacking an entity with an item containing this enchantment <b>damages also the player</b>: at the maximum level, it provides +37.5 additional damage and consumes 25% of the player maxium health.
+Since it is a demonic enchantment, attacking an entity with an item containing this enchantment <b>damages also the player</b>: at the maximum level, it provides +16.0 additional damage and consumes 25% of the player maxium health.

 <details>
 <summary><b>Details here</b></summary>
 This enchantment produces more damage the more the health it can consume from the player: <br />
-At level 1, it consumes 10.00% of the player health and produces +6.5 additional damage. <br />
+At level 1, it consumes 10.00% of the max health and produces +4.6 additional damage. <br />
-At level 2, it consumes 13.75% of the player health and produces +12.0 additional damage.  <br />
+At level 2, it consumes 13.75% of the max health and produces +7.0 additional damage.  <br />
-At level 3, it consumes 17.50% of the player health and produces +19.0 additional damage. <br />
+At level 3, it consumes 17.50% of the max health and produces +9.7 additional damage. <br />
-At level 4, it consumes 21.25% of the player health and produces +27.5 additional damage. <br />
+At level 4, it consumes 21.25% of the max health and produces +12.7 additional damage. <br />
-At level 5, it consumes 25.00% of the player health and produces +37.5 additional damage. <br />
+At level 5, it consumes 25.00% of the max health and produces +16.0 additional damage. <br />
 An important notice is that it never kills the player, <b>leaving him at half a heart</b>. <br />
 <br />
 <p align="center">